 Options for writing

-In my case, this sort of writing is a large part of my life—blog posts at Bilingual Monkeys, more posts at The Bilingual Zoo, a weekly newsletter, email exchanges with parents and teachers, books I’m writing on the subject, and more—but you certainly needn’t go to this (crazy-making) extent to gain similar benefits from this practice.
+In my case, this sort of writing is a large part of my life—blog posts at Bilingual Monkeys, more posts at The Bilingual Zoo, a regular newsletter, email exchanges with parents and teachers, books I’m writing on the subject, and more—but you certainly needn’t go to this (crazy-making) extent to gain similar benefits from this practice.

 Here, then, are several options for building a habit of writing about your bilingual journey…